I recently picked up a package from Spartan Armor—the Sentry Plate Carrier with AR500 Swimmers Cut body armor. Overall, I am very very impressed.

 The coating itself adds about 1/2 inch or so to the thickness of the plates.
 If you want to save some pennies, you can pick up the package for $175 with just a base coat—but be warned that it has minimal if any fragmentation mitigation.

 If you’re going through the trouble of buying body armor, why skimp on $50 or so??
 Get the full coat.

 Level III body armor, like this, is capable of protecting against 7.62×51 NATO Ball/ .308 Winchester at velocities of up to 2,780 fps.
 It’s also tested and held up against the below.

-What we don’t like: Not many – If I had to try and find a con, it would be the weight, but it’s body armor.
-It’s not supposed to be featherlight, it’s supposed to stop bullets.
+Not many.
+If I had to try and find a con, it would be the weight, but it’s body armor.
+It’s not supposed to be featherlight—it’s supposed to stop bullets.

 With Spartan Armor’s solid customer service and affordable packages, we highly recommend this for civilian use, or as part of a go bag for first responders.
 It’s comfortable, affordable, and handles well.
 With the holidays approaching, this could make a great gift idea for someone concerned with home security and preparedness, we at SGPT recommend it.

 ABOUT THE AUTHOR